QuentinAndre/Website/content/post/reproducing-jcr-papers/index.md

 A few papers included their code along with their data.
 For these papers, reproducing their results was generally a breeze.
 Most papers, however, did not include their code: We had to rely on the description of the analysis in the paper and in the pre-registration to process the data.

-Language, as it turns out, is highly imprecise: In many cases, it took many trials-and-errors to find out exactly what the authors had done.
+Descriptions of analyses are, as it turns out, highly imprecise: In many cases, it took many trials-and-errors to find out exactly what the authors had done.
 In a few rare cases, we were completely unable to reproduce the analyses.
 So please, post your code!
 Even SPSS syntax helps!

 ## Lesson 4: Things Are Getting Better